Should You Sever Your Joint Tenancy When You Separate?

 • This blog contains affiliate links, which we may receive a commission for purchases.
 The decision is yours, whether or not you decide to buy.

 If you’re considering a divorce, it can be difficult to think about all of the changes that may ensue — including decisions about your family home.
+Whether or not to change your ownership arrangements is an important consideration, as it could have a significant impact on both parties involved.

 What is a joint tenancy?